-- Harrietsham C of E Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in ICT acceptable use policies and/or online safety policy. - Harrietsham C of E Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Headteacher and Chair of Governors, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.
+- St. Peter-in-Thanet is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in our online safety policy. - St Peter-in-Thanet will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Maggie Pouros a member of the senior leadership team, Julie Daly and Matt Hodder, governors, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.